baikeshen/RoboND-DeepLearning-Project/writeup.md

 ## Proposed Architectures & Implementation

 As shown in the original FCN architecture by Shellhamer, Long, and Darrell (2014) below, FCN networks have many layers to performance segmentation on images.
+![alt text][image2]
 However, The proposed models here are targeted on semantic segmentation of images taken from 3D simulated environment.
 It is unnecceary to duplicate this kind of architecture in order to get some reasonable performance.
 So smaller models are proposed for investigations:

 - Shallow Model 1 with 1X1 convolutions
 - Shallow Model 2 with 1X1 convolutions